-- Gap 2 or G2 phase, where the cells checks that all its DNA has been correctly copied.
+- Gap 2 or G2 phase, where the cells check that all its DNA has been correctly copied.

 - Mitosis or M phase, where the cell finally divides in two.

-During mitosis the copied DNA is shared out equally.
-This means that all the chromosomes must be duplicated and separated into two full sets, one at each end of the cell that is splitting in two.
+During mitosis, the cell shares the copied DNA equally between the 2 new cells.
+This means that the cell separates all the duplicated chromosomes into 2 full sets, one at each end of the cell that is splitting in two.
 The other material that makes up the cell also splits in two.
 The result is two identical daughter cells.

 Normal growth and healing is very orderly and precise.
 The cells know when there are enough new cells to mend a cut or when a structure such as a finger is fully grown.
 They send chemical messages to each other so that they stop growing and dividing when growth or healing is complete.
 The diagram below shows this happening.